RoboticsLabURJC/2020-phd-ruben-lucas/docs/_posts/2021-10-04-year_summary_and_mountain_car_debugging.md

 Additionally, find below a forum were pull requests are explained and was useful to propperly share material with the teammates

--  [how to create a pull request in github]https://opensource.com/article/19/7/create-pull-request-github).
+-  [how to create a pull request in github](https://opensource.com/article/19/7/create-pull-request-github).
 Note that in RL-Studio team, this procedure also includes creating an incidence in the original repository and making the pull request from a branch named with this incidence id in the forked/cloned repository.

 ## Lab work

--  This week, the laboratory work consisted of keeping implementing the adapted/migrated to Rl-Studio mountain-car problem.
-No consistent results yet.
+-  This week, the laboratory work consisted of keeping implementing the adapted/migrated to Rl-Studio mountain-car problem. **No consistent results yet**.